sentinel-official/sentinel/wallet/README.md

 Linux
 ---

-If you are on Ubuntu, install the deb file with the Ubuntu Software Center or by running the command
+If you are on Ubuntu, install the deb file with the Ubuntu Software Center or by running the command.

 ```
 sudo dpkg -i Sentinel***.deb